Pyraustinae

 (NCBI-index: 29057)

 The European Corn-borer (Ostrinia nubilalis) is a micro-moth commonly found in the Netherlands.
-The male and female differ in color from each other.
-The top of the forewing of the male is usually reddish-brown to brown and of the female yellowish white.
+The male and female differ in colour from each other.
+The top of the male’s forewing is usually reddish-brown to brown, and of the female yellowish white.
 There is a yellow band on the outside of the median transverse line.
-It flies in one generation from June to August and has a wingspan of 26-30mm.
+It flies in one generation from June to August and has a 26-30mm wingspan.
 The larvae bore into the stem close to the ground.
 Host plant: Maize.
 Dutch name: Maisboorder.
 Frisian name:

 Flying period: